 We are not currently registered at any parish.
 May we register at St. Patrick Church and have our child baptized here?

-If you are drawn to worshiping with our community you are welcome to register with us.
-However, if you do not live in this area we ask that you be registered at St. Patrick Church for three months before contacting us about a desired baptism date.
+If you are drawn to worshiping with our community and live within our parish boundaries, you are welcome to register with us.
+If you are new to this area and are within parish boundaries, we ask that you be registered at St. Patrick Church for three months befor contacting us about a desired baptism date.
 Parish Registration

 Questions About Baptismal Preparation Classes